Drill4J/java-agent/DEVELOPMENT.md

 To set up environment for local development please perform following steps:
 1. Install tools (git, gradle, java)
 2. Clone component repository, checkout corresponding branch
 3. Run script to set up lib-jvm-shared repository from Git: setup-shared-libs.bat/setup-shared-libs.sh

+### Moving lib-jvm-shared to custom directory

+There is a possibility to use **lib-jvm-shared** libraries from custom directory.
+To change **lib-jvm-shared** location please use `sharedLibsLocalPath` variable in **gradle.properties** file (both absolute and relative paths are supported).

 ## Making changes